MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/traditional-azure-networking-topology.md

   - There's a dependency on centralized NVAs and granular routing.

-- For initial deployment, use a pair of hub-and-spoke topologies across two regions for redundancy.
-Use landing zone virtual networks that connect with virtual network peering to a central hub virtual network for the following scenarios:
+- For regional deployments, primarily use the hub-and-spoke topology; ideally a regional hub in two or more Azure regions.
+Use application landing zone virtual networks that connect with virtual network peering to a regional central hub virtual network for the following scenarios:

   - Cross-premises connectivity via ExpressRoute enabled in two different peering locations